 While many states have enacted laws banning the use of handheld devices, the problem still remains.
 In Wisconsin, there has been a push for such legislation, but none has had the support it has needed to pass through into law.

-If you or your loved one has suffered serious injuries due to another driver’s carelessness while talking on their cell phone, call to speak with a Milwaukee auto accident attorney today.
+If you or your loved one has suffered serious injuries due to another driver’s carelessness while talking on their cell phone, call to speak with a Milwaukee car accident lawyer today.

 We are working and are available to discuss your case with you.
 Learn about our easy REMOTE intake process.